alexecse/V5_assignment/README.md

 - Automated grouping of visually similar Web pages, by performing different kinds of analysis on their attached HTML document
 - Rigourous evaluation of the methods used for structural similarity
-- Exploration and research through different metrics:
+- Exploration and research through different metrics: structural, textual and visual
-  - structural
-  - textual
-  - visual
 - Explore different approaches of clustering
   - DBSCAN
   - HDBSCAN